 Trident is obligated by law to investigate all allegations of sexual misconduct regardless of whether the complainant wishes to file a complaint.
 Therefore, if a complainant reports an incident of sexual misconduct to a responsible employee but wishes to remain anonymous or requests that no investigation into the incident be conducted, Trident will weigh that request against Trident's obligation to provide a safe, nondiscriminatory environment for all members of the Trident community, including the complainant.
 If Trident honors the request for confidentiality, the complainant must understand that Trident's ability to effectively investigate the incident and pursue disciplinary action against the respondent may be limited.
-In certain circumstances, Trident may not be able to honor a complainant's request for confidentiality when doing so would jeopardize Trident's responsibility to provide a safe, non-discriminatory environment.
+In certain circumstances, Trident's responsibility to provide a safe, non-discriminatory environment.
 The Title IX Coordinator is designated to evaluate requests for confidentiality once a responsible employee is notified of alleged sexual misconduct.